xizon/funda-ui/packages/Select/README.md

 ## Use the object as the default

 You can specify an object as the default, and if the default value is not in the list of options, it will be displayed by default.
+(Important: An object like `{"label":"Option 0","value":"value-0","queryString":""}` must be passed in as a value.)

 > Note: Single selection only!!!